When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works.

 Select the Correct Shutter Speed

-Choosing a shutter speed is crucial when it comes to photography.
-Shutter speed should be faster than or equal to the focal diameter of your lens.
+Choosing a shutter speed is crucial in photography.
+The shutter speed should be faster than or equal to the focal diameter of the lens.

-If you are using a 500mm lens, your shutter speed should be slightly 1/500th of a second.
+If you use a 500mm lens, your shutter speed should be slightly 1/500th of a second.
 Shooting at below 1/500th of a second triggers a camera shake, which alters the sharpness of your image.

-The lens that features image stabilization allows you to capture an image at a slow shutter speed.
-Remember, utilizing a cropped sensor requires you to multiply the crop aspect by the focal diameter to determine the right shutter speed.
+The lens with image stabilization allows you to capture an image at a slow shutter speed.
+Remember, utilizing a cropped sensor requires multiplying the crop aspect by the focal diameter to determine the right shutter speed.

-When using a 500mm lens and a 1.5 cropped sensor, you will want to shoot 1/750th of a second to get sharp images.
+When using a 500mm lens and a 1.5-cropped sensor, you should shoot at 1/750th of a second to get sharp images.

 Use a Tripod or Monopod

-Telephoto lenses today are lighter but still heavy, especially if you have to carry them for many hours.
-If you carry them for a long time, you may start shaking, which brings in a camera shake in your images.
+Today, telephoto lenses are lighter but still heavy, especially if you have to carry them for many hours.
+If you carry them for a long time, you may start shaking, which can cause a camera shake in your images.

 Remember, super-telephoto lenses feature a tripod collar frame.
-Fix the lens on the tripod and not the camera.
-You could damage your lens and camera should you fix them to a tripod without proper support.
+Fix the lens on the tripod, not the camera.
+You could damage your lens and camera if you fix them to a tripod without proper support.

 Utilize Image Stabilization on Your Telephoto Lens

 Different lens manufacturers have a unique name for image stabilization.
-This feature helps reduce the shake triggered when tilting or panning your camera.
-It is ideal for shooting while holding your camera.
+This feature helps reduce the shake triggered when tilting or panning your camera, making it ideal for shooting while holding your camera.

 Remember to deactivate image stabilization when shooting from a tripod.
 Activating it creates a minor shake, which can circulate to the monopod or tripod.